wazo-platform/wazo-doc/source/api_sdk/web_services.rst

 Where do I find Web Services usage examples?
 --------------------------------------------

-Listing data here would is inefficient, as this documentation can not be always up-to-date.
+Listing data here would be inefficient, as this documentation can not be always up-to-date.
 So we're moving it out of the documentation.

 Instead, we will use unit-tests as documentation.
 We are developping a Python